Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Results and Discussion

-The overall observation is that the CPG approach to human-like bipedal walking shows great capacity.
-Many different gaits thus produced were observed during the evaluations of GA runs, and it was particularly striking that even in the first generation (where the CPG parameters / connections are completely random by definition) there were individuals with stable-looking gaits, even if these were generally not sustained long enough.
+The overall result is that the CPG approach to human-like bipedal walking shows great versatility.
+Many different gaits were observed during the course of GA fitness evaluations, and it was particularly striking that even in the first generation (where the CPG parameters and connections are completely random by definition) there were individuals with stable-looking gaits, even if these were generally not sustained until the maximum allowed evaluation time of $10$ s.
+A video compilation of several fitness evaluations with varying degrees of success is provided online\footnote{The video file is available at \url{http://arxiv.org/src/0801.0830v8/anc/BaydinCPGEvolution2011.avi}}, also demonstrating the progress of evolution with passing generations.

+The fraction of unstable gaits in the population drops sharply during approximately the first 10 generations and stabilizes around $20\%$ (Figure~\ref{FigureEvaluation}(b)).
+This level is slightly lower than the mutation rate of $30\%$ responsible for introducing randomness into the system, again suggesting that a portion of randomness does not result in total gait failure.
 This is suggestive of an inherent aptness of the CPG network for the task of walking.
-Virtually in all runs (with level, inclined, and declined ground profiles), a stable gait was eventually established after five or six generations of the GA evaluation.
+Virtually in all runs (with level and slightly inclined or declined (up to $5^\circ$) ground profiles), a stable gait was eventually established after five or six generations of the GA evaluation.

-Also, occasionally during the course of GA evaluations, there emerged individuals not making any use of the feedback pathways (i.e. with parameters $a_1$ and $a_2$ almost zero), yet still able to exhibit a stable gait.
-While the dynamics of these give an impression of being less human-like in comparison to gaits utilizing the feedback mechanism, the existence of such individuals suggests that---at least on level terrain and without any obstructions---the CPG network approach is capable of producing stable gaits with or without feedback from the environment.
+Also, occasionally during the course of GA evaluations, there emerge successful individuals with parameters $a_1$ and $a_2$ close to zero.
+This effectively means that these individuals are not making use of the feedback pathways, yet still are able to exhibit a stable gait.
+The existence of such individuals suggests that---at least on level terrain and without any obstructions---CPG control is capable of producing stable gaits with or without input from the environment.
+This is in agreement with neurophysiological studies of \emph{fictive locomotion}, providing evidence that rhythms can be centrally generated without requiring sensory information \cite{Ijspeert2008}.
+During the GA run that produced Figure~\ref{FigureEvaluation}, there were on average 4.73 individuals (out of 200) per generation with both $\{a_1^* = 0$ or $\left|a_1\right| \le 10^{-2}\}$ and $\{a_2^* = 0$ or $\left|a_2\right| \le 10^{-2}\}$ that exhibited a stable gait.